Previous | Next | Home

 Application Lifecycles

-A title like "Application Lifecycles" may tempt you to skip to the next more interesting section.
-That would be a mistake in this case.
+A title like "Application Lifecycles" might tempt you to hurry on to a more interesting section.
+That would be a mistake.
 It is very important to have a basic understanding of the lifecycle for an activity in Android in order to efficiently manage resources on limited devices, and to ensure a seamless response for the user.
+Your app may "sort of work" if you write it without attention to lifecycles, but it may not offer the best user experience and may be a poor citizen in the app ecosystem because it may consume resources unnecessarily.

 Overview of Android Lifecycles